oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 Please enter a choice: `Deploy to Azure Kubernetes Service`

 The template requires a few inputs.
-We will help you fill them out Using your default Azure subscription Nutzungsbasierte Bezahlung for fetching AKS clusters.
+We will help you fill them out Using your default Azure subscription `YOUR SUBSCRIPTION NAME` for fetching AKS clusters.
 Which kubernetes cluster do you want to target for this pipeline?

 Please enter a choice: `appcluster`